pustinek/dogecraft-wiki/_includes/survival/commands.md

 ## Links + Info
     /donatepls : brings up link to the shop
-    /rules : link to the rules on the website /rulebook : opens rulebook gui
-    /rulebook give : gives a hard copy of the rules in game /qrules : opens quick rulebook gui
-    /qrules give : gives a hard copy of the quick rules in game /discord : link to our discord
+    /rules : link to the rules on the website /rulebook : opens rulebook gui - coming soon /rulebook give : gives a hard copy of the rules in game - coming soon /qrules : opens quick rulebook gui - coming soon /qrules give : gives a hard copy of the quick rules in game - coming soon /discord : link to our discord
     /website : website link